 - An employer-sponsored plan is considered unaffordable if the employee contribution for premiums is more than 9.83 percent of household income in 2021 for employee-only coverage (note that employers generally use affordability safe harbors, since they typically don’t know what their employees’ household income is).

 - To provide minimum value, an employer’s plan has to cover at least 60 percent of average expected medical costs, and provide “substantial coverage” for inpatient care and physician services.

-Although the GOP tax bill repeals the individual mandate starting in 2019, it did not make any changes to the employer mandate.
-Large employers that don’t offer coverage, or that offer coverage that doesn’t provide minimum value and/or isn’t affordable, will continue to face penalties if their employees obtain subsidized coverage in the exchange.
+Although the GOP tax bill that was enacted in late 2017 repealed the individual mandate penalty starting in 2019, it did not make any changes to the employer mandate.
+Large employers that don’t offer coverage, or that offer coverage that doesn’t provide minimum value and/or isn’t affordable, continue to face penalties if their employees obtain subsidized coverage in the exchange.